ucll-programming/course-material/exercises/dictionaries/explanation-literals.en.md

   :::
   ::::

-In each cases, we can represent this data as a table.
+In each case, we can represent this data as a table.
 Each row associated some data in the left column with some other data in the right column:

 * `cat` is associated with `kat`.